Scott Harris Alexander was one of the men who burst into the room in the middle of my dream.

 This is to be distinguished from dreaming about a particular person either one you know or don’t know.
 For example, once, after watching a German documentary, my subconscious once used Stevie Nicks to make a point how Roma people could benefit from trying to evoke more glamour.

-Rather than her name representing anything in particular, my subconscious was referencing Stevie’s career, specifically her hit song “Gypsy.”
+Rather than her name representing anything in particular, my subconscious referenced Stevie’s career, specifically her hit song “Gypsy.”

-It can be more difficulty to interpret a name you’ve never heard for a person you’ve never met.
+It can be more difficult to interpret a name you’ve never heard for a person you’ve never met.

 1. Type the unknown name into a search engine.